nf-core/metaboigniter/docs/usage.md

 This database must at least contain the following columns: id of the molecules, smile of the molecules, the mass of the molecules, name of the molecules and InChI of the molecules.
 The best practice would be to use [MetChem](https://github.com/c-ruttkies/container-metchemdata) to construct the database.
 After constructing the database, you can then go ahead and set the required parameters.

-#### Output preparation (positive mode)

-These are several parameters for outputting the results of the pipeline including imputation, normalization, and log transformation.

 #### Library controls and files (positive mode)

 These parameters are used to provide inputs for library-based identification.
 This had already been expanded.
-However, if you already have your library characterized e.g the results of *process_collect_library_pos_msnbase* and *process_collect_library_neg_msnbase*.
+However, if you already have your library characterized e.g the results of `process_collect_library_pos_msnbase` and `process_collect_library_neg_msnbase`.
 You can set the corresponding parameters to prevent the re-characterization of the library.
-The most important parameter in this section is *library_charactrization_file_pos* which has to be sent to the results of process_collect_library_pos_msnbase.
+The most important parameter in this section is `library_charactrization_file_pos` which has to be sent to the results of process_collect_library_pos_msnbase.

 #### Internal library quantification and identification parameters (positive mode)

-This is Used to charactrize the library.
+This is used to charactrize the library.
 Please set the parameters needed for finding the mass traces for the library.
 These are more or less follow the same design as the quantification of the biological samples.
 Please see the description of OpenMS and XCMS above.
 In brief, if you have selected doing centroiding, you need to change OpenMS PeakPickerHiRes parameter file for the library.

 Please edit the following files (separate for positive and negative):